Contact Us

-For some reason, one of the motivations for getting my own machine tools was to make gears.
+For some reason, gear cutting was one of the motivations for getting my own machine tools.
+I wanted to be able to do homemade gears.
 To be honest, nearly all the gears I have used have been bought or recovered.
 Nevertheless, it was an itch that needed scratching.

 I guess there are three or four likely ways you can go about the process.